Don’t let a little rain spoil your fun! Portland offers a broad array of indoor activities, fun and games for high-energy kiddos (and adults, too).

 One of the largest skating rinks in America awaits at historic Oaks Amusement Park in Southeast Portland.
 For maximum fun, catch “kids’ morning” on Saturdays or “preschool play and skate” on Tuesdays and Wednesdays

 The Portland metro area offers a number of year-round ice-skating rinks.
 Lloyd Center Mall has attracted shoppers to its oval rink since 1960, and recent upgrades have made it even better.
 Winterhawks Skating Center is the official practice facility of the Portland Winterhawks, and public skate sessions are open to all.
 Sherwood Ice Arena, a 30-minute drive southwest of Portland, also offers daily public sessions.
-Learn more about ice skating in Portland.

 Table tennis devotees should make a beeline for Portland’s premiere ping pong social club, Pips & Bounce.
 Visitors can snack on nachos, pizza and root beer floats in between rounds of this classic recreation room game.